Although I have Read more [...]

 Kakadu National Park

 Kakadu is one of Australia’s finest – one of the planet’s finest – national parks.
 An ancient landscape, with some stunning scenery, rock art, and lots of wildlife.
 Bits of it can get quite busy but it isn’t hard to lose the crowds and the tour buses.
-When I first visited Kakadu the Cane Toads hadn’t arrived and I saw lots of mammals including several Northern Quolls and the recently split Northern Brush-tailed Phascogale in the course of 3 days.
+When I first visited Kakadu the Cane Toads hadn’t arrived and I saw lots of mammals including several Northern Quolls and a glimpse of the now split Northern Brush-tailed Phascogale in the course of 3 days.
 A year later the first toads had made it to the south of the park.
 One year on they were everywhere.
 The Parks Service trapped many Quolls before the toads arrived and relocated them to a new – poisonous toad-free life – on islands off the Territory coast.
 It is almost certainly the case that the arrival of the toads will have brought other changes in their wake to Kakadu’s mammals: these notes are already out of date.

 Kakadu is big and much of it is unaccessible unless you have a lot of time or a helicopter.
 But there are a number of accessible mammal hot spots.
 They include Madrugal Campsite, Koolpin Gorge, the Nourlangie area and Gunlom Falls.
 Spotlighting is allowed in most of the park (although the signs say that the Nourlangie area is closed at sunset I have never seen anyone shut the gate there and I’ve never had any problems using the area at night).